 If connecting to others via Zoom is something you haven't done before and would like some guidance and support to do so, we can help you with this, just contact us on 0300 028 8888.
 You can also our technology guides for some helpful hints and tips.

 This group is hosted by Carer Wellbeing Workers from our Community Team.
 Our team of Community Wellbeing Workers support carers of someone living with a long-term condition not covered by one of our specialist teams.
 Quite often the people we support are in a co-caring situation and/or coping with multiple diagnoses.
-We host two morning groups a month, and have recently started a monthly afternoon group too.
+We host two morning groups a month.
 When booking your place, please scroll down the group listings to see all available ‘Open to all’ groups.

 Meet and share with other dementia carers as well as take the opportunity for breakout sessions for further support with Carers Support West Sussex Dementia Team members, and representative from our partner organisations including Alzheimer's Society and Sage House.